timoruohomaki/open311-to-go/README.md

 This implementation also uses MongoDB as a backend, also utilizing its spatial functions.

+Due to the experimental nature of this implementation, the schema for service request is extended with inline properties object, containing user-annotated properties as key-value pairs.
+This approach makes it possible to support use cases where there are additional properties in the service request, e.g. because of supporting a specific standard such as the Finnish PSK 5970 that defines the schema for data record of cases and events.

 ## Development framework and versions

 * This work uses golang version 1.22.2.
 Due to recent development on the Go http/router package the latest version available is required.